 Interview Preparation Tips by Dave Maher – FRS Recruitment

 Ok, so you’ve got the interview.
 Halfway there.
-Now the power is your hands.
-For some people an interview can be a daunting prospect but it’s very simple, the more preparation you do, the calmer and more confident you will be in the interview, enabling you to perform to the best of your abilities.
-Clichéd as it may sound, Bejamin Franklin hit the nail on the head when he coined the phraze - “By failing to prepare, you are preparing to fail.”
+Now the power is in your hands.
+For some people an interview can be a daunting prospect, but it’s very simple, the more preparation you do, the calmer and more confident you will be in the interview.
+This will enable you to perform to the best of your abilities.
+Clichéd as it may sound, Bejamin Franklin hit the nail on the head when he coined the phrase - “By failing to prepare, you are preparing to fail.”
 So with that in mind, here are some useful tips to ensure that you give yourself every chance to succeed.

 At this stage you have now completed all your prep work.
 Make sure you dress appropriately.
-Again, your Recruiter will be an invaluable source here.
-If it’s an office based role, a suit may be the correct attire.
-For other roles, a more informal option might be better.
-Remember, if you are unsure, it is always best to dress up and wear a suit.
+Again, your recruiter will be an invaluable source here.
+If the call is via skype, the same rules will apply.
+Remember, if you are unsure, it is always best to dress up / more formally.

 Ok, the day has arrived and you have done all your prep.
-Well done!.
-If possible, take a day off work so you have time to go over the final details at your leisure without needing to respond to emails /calls.
+Well done!
+If possible, take a day / time off work so you can go over the final details at your leisure without needing to respond to emails /calls.
 On the day of the interview, I would always recommend doing light exercise or breathing exercise to help you relax.
 Remember it is normal to get nervous.
 The interviewers will expect candidates to be a little nervous.
-If you suffer very badly from anxiety / nervousness, I would recommend looking into doing an 8 week course on mindfulness - http://www.sanctuary.ie/mbsr/.
-This will help you combat extreme anxiety.
+If you suffer very badly from anxiety / nervousness, I would recommend looking into doing a course on mindfulness / meditation.
+This may help you combat extreme anxiety.
 For most people, breathing exercise will suffice to keep the nerves to a minimum.

 Focus on your breathing throughout the interview as this will help your mind to stay fresh.
 Remember to listen to the question asked and take your time answering.
 No harm in asking the interviewer to repeat the question if necessary.
 Keep your answers concise and avoid waffling.
 Remember, less is often more!
 Try and enjoy the interview, and don’t be afraid to inject some humour.

 Everything is done now.
 You can’t do any more.
-The wait for a response can be a challenge, but try and go about your life as normal.
+Waiting for a response can be a challenge, but try and go about your life as normal.
 If it is meant to be, it will happen.